Introduction to Radiation Therapy

 X-rays, a form of invisible, high-energy radiation, was discovered by German physicist Wilhelm Roentgen.
 X-rays have been used to both diagnose and treat diseases.
 X-rays can penetrate through many objects, forming images covered by other objects.
 This is the principle on which x-ray imaging of the body for medical diagnostic purpose is based.
 It was later discovered that x-rays can kill cancerous cells and shrink tumors because of the high energy emission.
 This method of treatment is called radiation therapy.

-Radiation therapy uses x-rays, gamma rays and other sources of radiation to destroy cancer cells.
-Radiation kills cells by breaking up molecules and causing reactions that damage living cells.
+Radiation therapy uses x-rays, [glossary term:] gamma rays and other sources of radiation to destroy cancer cells.
+Radiation kills cells by breaking up [glossary term:] molecules and causing reactions that damage living cells.
 Sometimes the cells are destroyed immediately; sometimes certain components of cells, such as their deoxyribonucleic acid (DNA), are damaged, thereby affecting the ability of the cell to divide.

 The radiation treatment is usually given using sophisticated equipment which produces a beam of high energy x-rays.
 The patient lies on a bed under the machine and the beam is directed at the site of the cancer.
 Due to the advancement of technologies, newly developed machines are able to produce radiation beams of much greater energy while maintaining pinpoint accuracy.
 Therefore, severe skin damage during treatment, which was common in the early days of radiation therapy treatment, is very rare with modern techniques.